vaishakmurali1997/medical-bot-genai/readme.md

 ## Disclaimer

-Gena AI Medical Chatbot provides general medical information and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
+Medical Chatbot provides general medical information and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 ---